Skip to content

 What is the common reference model and why is it needed?

 OntoUML defines the domain-level semantics, while gUFO implements those concepts in OWL.
-This layered architecture ensures that semantic meaning is preserved from human-level models to machine-readable artifacts.
+This layered architecture supports semantic traceability from the conceptual model to machine-processable artifacts.

 How does this initiative relate to the FAIR principles?